mozilla-b2g/gaia/tests/python/gaia-ui-tests/README.md

     easy_install gaiatest

-If you want to modify gaiatest, do this instead:
+You can now skip down to the "Risks" section.
+On the other hand, if you want to modify gaia-ui-tests, do this instead:

     git clone https://github.com/mozilla-b2g/gaia.git
-    cd gaia/tests/python/gaia-ui-tests

 The next command will install several python packages on your system such as marionette, gaiatest, and other Mozilla packages.
 Before you run